 Health and Conditions ❤️

 Make sure your dog receives regular check-ups so that any health conditions can be treated in a timely manner.
-Sometimes, reading about the possible health conditions can be scary, but knowledge is power and will help you become more aware of how to take care of your mixed breed dog.
+Sometimes, reading about possible health conditions can be scary, but knowledge is power and will help you become more aware of how to take care of your mixed-breed dog.